blueteam0ps/AllthingsTimesketch/README.md

 The customised docker-compose file can be used in instances where a separate Dockerised Kibana is required.
 Further, the ES docker config was updated to have the ES ports exposed to the host.
 Please ensure the host based firewall is configured to lock down the ports in production environment.

 <h1> Automating DFIR Triage Processing Workflow</h1>
-My inspiration for the following mini projects were inspired by work carried by Eric Capuano's (AWS DFIR Automation) and knowledge sharing sessions with Mike Pilkington.
+My inspiration for the following mini projects were from the work carried by Eric Capuano (AWS DFIR Automation) and knowledge sharing sessions with Mike Pilkington.
 Bulk triage artefact processing is becoming more frequent.
-I am presenting two options to tackle this (first being the most interesting project I've ventured into).

 <h2>Node-RED Automation to handle triage processing</h2>
 Node-RED is a browser based flow editor which provides an easier way to achieve automation.
 I've created an automation flow where the flow will watch for files in /cases/processor directory.
 When new triage zip files get uploaded (Tested with CyLR) it will automatically unzip into a unique folder, parses it with Log2timeline and ingests into Timesketch using Timesketch Importer.
 It has the ability to queue up zip files for processing, so you can control how many zips gets processed at any given time.